MABackoffice/fmi-crosscheck-tools/README.md

 `@modelica/fmi-xc-scripts` package (contained in the `xc-scripts` directory) to process the vendor data.
 The [`README`](./xc-scripts/READM.md) file contains details on how to use the scripts.

-## How can I use the Docker image to do a local build?

-TBA